-This is the best relationship self help book you will ever see, maybe for now.
-I will advice every woman to read this book before moving in with a man, just because I know how frustrating it can be.
-You can come home and walk into a messy place and NOT take it personal.
+This is the best relationship self-help book you will ever see, maybe for now.
+I will advise every woman to read this book before moving in with a man, just because I know how frustrating it can be.
+You can come home and walk into a messy place and NOT take it personally.
 It has absolutely nothing to do with you.
 These are some of the things you will learn from reading this book, it will turn your relationship around for good.

 Julie lays out the techniques and supplies the tools for rich and conscious relationships—with a partner, a lover, a friend, a family member—or all by yourself.
 The Relationship Skills Workbook is called a D-I-Y for a reason: each section gives you the information you need to work through real-time exercises.
 The concepts are elegant and simple; the exercises are easy and fun to do; the results are life-changing.

-Deal Breakers: When to Work On a Relationship and When to Walk Away, really gives you sound advice and an ulterior perspective to take into consideration when you feel stuck on a relationship merry go round.
+Deal Breakers: When to Work On a Relationship and When to Walk Away, really gives you sound advice and an ulterior perspective to take into consideration when you feel stuck on a relationship merry-go-round.
 Practical and to the point gently but bluntly.
-Puts into words what is being felt inside when you know something just isn’t right but have a hard time defining what it is and being able to determine what action to take.
-Love the author’s attitude as far as that you don’t have to feel guilty for taking actions to have a happy life… after all…you only get one!
+Put into words what is being felt inside when you know something just isn’t right but have a hard time defining what it is and being able to determine what action to take.

 This book is great because it helps you step out of the “love bubble” where you are blind and think he’ll get over it one day or he’ll change, and allows you to view him for what he really is.
 Also gives you the tools to decide whether to work on the relationship because you love him, or walk away.
 Haven’t finished it yet, but so far it’s really helped me clear my mind and step away from the “oh woes me” to the idea that I still have my own life and can choose the path I want to take.

-The author has studied married couples for decades and postulates that we are always making bids for connection that we can turn toward, away from, or against (with hostility).
+The author has studied married couples for decades and postulates that we are always making bids for a connection that we can turn toward, away from, or against (with hostility).
 He illustrates how we can be more accepting and understanding of most behavior as a bid for attention and turn toward people more easily.
-He points out how our family dynamics affect our bidding, has a theory of a number of personality types we all exhibit that need to be in balance, and shows that our own dreams often have a subtle influence on our bidding and those who are trying to respond to us.

 In this complete guide, couples therapist Mira Kirshenbaum will also help you understand the stages by which trust strengthens when the rebuilding process is allowed to take place.
 And you will learn how the two of you can avoid the mistakes that prevent healing and discover how to feel secure with each other again.